• Menu

 Parking will be available across the road in the parking lot.
 There is plenty of space for participants to park there for the few days while out on course, as well as families, crews and pacers.

-For those doing the 100 Miler, you will be able to park in the same lot and take the bus to the start line on the Saturday morning.
+For those doing the 100 Miler, you will be able to park in the same lot and take the bus to the start line on the Friday morning.
 Other option is to be dropped at the start line at Glen Haffy Conservation Area and have your crew or family meet you at the finish.

 PARKING LINK